Conner O'Malley: Style

 O'Malley publishes comedy videos on YouTube and Twitter.
 These include vlogs from various characters of his, such as a right-wing news show which parodies InfoWars and its host Alex Jones.
 Jeremy Gordon, writing for The Outline, said that "O'Malley contorts himself into the persona of a deeply unpleasant person like few other comedians".
 His characters often have a manic and aggressive persona, speak with loose thoughts, and have a comically overzealous interest in politics and popular culture.
 Shane Ryan, writing for Paste, said his comedy expresses "anger and envy and a sort of perverted worship of wealth and the American dream".
 Chloe Lizotte wrote for Reverse Shot (the publication of the Museum of the Moving Image) that his work "mock[s] the idea that commercial entertainment could stand in for political action or fill a spiritual void", and compared his videos to the documentary films of Adam Curtis.

 Over two months in 2019, O'Malley uploaded a series of satirical videos centred on 2020 U.S. presidential election candidates, Howard Schultz (the CEO of Starbucks) and then-U.S. representative Beto O'Rourke.
 Jeremy Gordon described the series as "performance art", and Chloe Lizotte used it to show how O'Malley's work frequently switches between different styles of filmic storytelling.
 In these videos, O'Malley plays a "deranged, diehard" fan of Schultz and O'Rourke's campaigns, who has an unusual outfit, many unexplained bodily injuries, and an addiction to nondescript pills.
 At the start of the series, the character stands at a construction site and yells compliments at the two candidates in personal messages to them recorded with his phone.
 He then gets kidnapped and tortured in a van by representatives of Starbucks—the camera switching to the kidnapper's perspective, shot like a snuff film—until he is released into the public.
 At a shopping mall, filmed like a normal narrative film, O'Malley's character tells strangers that Howard Schultz "made me normal".
-Lizotte wrote that this character, like many others of O'Malley's, are "socially aloof" people who "navigate a world corroded by mediation", similar to Charlie Chaplin or Jacques Tati's characters but within the "contemporary American hellscape".
+Lizotte wrote that this character and many others of O'Malley's are "socially aloof" people who "navigate a world corroded by mediation", similar to Charlie Chaplin or Jacques Tati's characters but within the "contemporary American hellscape".